Slideshow776/Blip-Blop/README.md

 Returns:
 the id of the sound instance if successful, or -1 on failure.
 ```
-Which means you can do something like this: `explosionSound.play(soundVolume, MathUtils.random(0f, 2f), 0f)`, which produces alot of different explosion sounds from just one audio file.
+This means you can do something like this: `explosionSound.play(soundVolume, MathUtils.random(0f, 2f), 0f)`, which produces a lot of different explosion sounds from just one audio file.

 For other project specifics check out the [commits](https://github.com/Slideshow776/Blip-Blop/commits/master).